Guide to the Best Digital Photo Processors and Photo Editing Software

 Say Good-bye to Red-Eye

-What will set you apart from other photogaphers is how well you compose your pictures.
+What will set you apart from other photographers is how well you compose your pictures.
 Here are some tips:

 For more flattering portraits, try to photograph people slightly off center with their shoulders slightly turned, not directly head-on.